Use of Vascular Endothelial Growth Factor Receptor (VEGF) Inhibitors and Other Angiogenesis Inhibitors in Oncology Patients

 Five studies were identified for review as part of the Assessment that tested the use of bevacizumab in patients with advanced adenocarcinoma.
 These studies consisted of two phase 3 trials, two phase 2 trials and one phase 1 trial.
 In all trials, bevacizumab was added to gemcitabine which is considered the current standard of care.
 Some trials also included other agents as well including cisplatin and erlotinib.

-The two phase 3 studies, one by Kindler et al. and the second by van Cutsem et al. (21), provided the strongest evidence because of their design.
+The two Phase III studies, one by Kindler et al. and the second by van Cutsem et al. (21), provided the strongest evidence because of their design.
 Neither study demonstrated that the addition of bevacizumab resulted in a statistically significant difference in the primary outcome of overall survival.
 For the secondary outcome of progression-free survival, the van Cutsem study appeared to show benefit while the Kindler study did not.

 Kindler et al. randomized 590 patients with advanced cancer (local or metastatic) to gemcitabine with or without bevacizumab.
 The trial was stopped early when it was determined that the combination of gemcitabine plus bevacizumab could not achieve longer survival than the gemcitabine alone arm of the trial.
 The results have not been published in a peer-reviewed journal; however they were presented at the American Society for Clinical Oncology (ASCO) annual meeting in 2007.